exokem/rimworld-alternate-archonexus/README.md

 ## Contributing

+The repository for this project is available on github: https://github.com/exokem/rimworld-alternate-archonexus

 Clone the repo to a subfolder of the main Rimworld install directory, wherever it is on your system.

 You can also put the development version of the mod directly in your Mods folder.